Sean Linley

 He started his Legal career at a Yorkshire-based Legal 500 firm before moving to the North East to join a national costs practice.
 He has acted for FTSE 100 companies, Public Bodies and Individuals.
 He also worked on the original Costs Budget pilot scheme and is adept at all Budgeting matters.

-His comprehensive costs knowledge has seen him build a social media audience of 12,000 followers and he writes regular blogs for the Solicitors Journal, Cilex Journal and Litigation Funding Magazine.
+His comprehensive costs knowledge has seen him build a social media audience of over 17,000 followers and he has featured in the Law Gazette, Solicitor’s Journal, Cilex Journal and Litigation Funding magazine.

 What notable cases have you worked on?